 Paul V. Galvin Library

 As the university’s central library, Paul V. Galvin Library combines digital access with traditional library services.
 The library provides welcoming, safe, student-oriented spaces that accommodate both individual and collaborative learning including reservable group study rooms and spaces for students participating in interviews or video conferences.
 In addition to 3-D printing, Galvin Library facilitates the use of an electronic cutter and button makers for student and student group use.
 Laptops and Wi-Fi hotspots are available for check-out in addition to traditional library resources.
 Galvin Library’s extensive collections of print materials are enhanced by virtual services are provided 24 hours per day allowing seamless access to online databases as well as thousands of full text e-journals and e-books.
 The library also facilitates access to I-Share, a statewide resource sharing system of more than 85 academic libraries, and provides web-based delivery of materials including documents requested via interlibrary loan.
-The library also manages and maintains an institutional repository, open to all IIT students.
+The library also manages and maintains an institutional repository, open to all Illinois Tech students.
 Librarians have expertise to support a broad range of subjects and majors, are available for online or in-person assistance, and students can specifically research appointments for one-to-one research help with a librarian who specializes in their area of study.

 Graham Resource Center

 Located in the heart of Crown Hall, the Graham Resource Center (GRC) offers space, collections, and services in support of the curricula and intellectual life of the College of Architecture.
 To keep services flexible and responsive to learners' needs, staff collaborate closely with faculty.
 To be a strong and reliable partner in research and education, the GRC is fully integrated into daily life at the College of Architecture.